The Post-Covid World

 INVASIVE SURVEILLANCE TECHNOLOGY IN exchange FOR SAFETY MAY BECOME MORE ACCEPTABLE

 However, there has been a long-standing movement against collection of private data in Europe and the US.
 The enactment of the GDPR in the EU in 2017 was a victory for privacy activists.
-But with the gravity of the threat posed by Covid-19, surveillance technology became more widely accepted in order to help track and mitigate transmission of the virus.
+But with the gravity of the threat posed by Covid-19, there has been a wider acceptance of surveillance technology becoming integrated into everyday life, as long as it helps track and mitigate transmission of the virus.

-Technology giants also pooled resources to track people’s movement.
-Google’s Covid-19 tracker uses data from users’ mobile phone locations to analyze how movements across communities changed as a result of the pandemic.
-Google also partnered with Apple to introduce an update across Android and iOS, 2 dominant mobile operating systems, that will ensure seamless contact tracing through mobile devices.
+Technology giants have also pooled resources to track people’s movement.
+Google’s Covid-19 tracker uses data from users’ mobile phone locations to analyze how movements across communities have changed as a result of the pandemic.
+Google also partnered with Apple to introduce an update across Android and iOS, two dominant mobile operating systems, that will ensure seamless contact tracing through mobile devices.

 In the US, Facebook is leading a consortium of companies and researchers from numerous universities, called the Covid-19 Mobility Data Network.
 This collaboration aims to help local officials assess the effectiveness of social distancing interventions using data from mobile devices.